ecoinvent/ecoinvent-topology/topology-journal.rst

 Eliminate non-branching nodes
 -----------------------------

-Should be run several times:
+Defined in sql/create-functions.sql, and run in python/eliminate_nodes.py:

 CREATE OR REPLACE FUNCTION EliminateNonBranchingNodes() RETURNS int AS $$